 David Thomas has taught high school science in four public high schools in New York, Virginia, Wisconsin, and Maine for over 20 years.
 He holds a B.S. in limnology (the study of biological, chemical, and physical features of lakes and rivers) from the University of Wisconsin-Madison and an M.S. in science education from Cornell University.
 Dave worked for four years as a research technician in northern Wisconsin and Michigan studying ecological changes as a result of whole-lake fertilization and fish manipulation experiments.
 He has taught marine studies and environmental research courses at the high school as well as UMaine Hutchinson Center.

-Lindsey Schortz has been teaching at BCOPE, RSU 71’s alternative high school program, for the past five years.
+Lindsey Schortz has been teaching at BCOPE, RSU 71’s alternative high school program, for the past seven years.
 She has a BA in Biology from Colby College.
-After spending multiple summers hiking, biking, canoeing and sailing throughout Maine as a teen, she moved to Maine permanently twenty three years ago with her family.
+After spending multiple summers hiking, biking, canoeing and sailing throughout Maine as a teen, she moved to Maine permanently 23 years ago with her family.
 Prior to teaching, Lindsey owned a wholesale baking business in Belfast, Let Them Eat Cake.
 Her two daughters both graduated from Belfast Area High School.
 An enthusiastic gardener and coordinator of BCOPE’s garden program, Lindsey became enamored with aquaculture after reading, “Eat Like a Fish”, with one of her classes.
-She is looking forward to teaching and learning with students to farm both the land and the sea responsibly.